Published Dec 12, 2023

 1. Become Informed About Your Diagnosis

-Hearing the word “cancer” can be a rattling experience, especially in relation to yourself or a loved one.
+Hearing the word cancer” can be a rattling experience, especially in relation to yourself or a friend or family member.
 One intimidating aspect of cancer is the different ways it may show up or the rate at which it can progress.

 One way to help cope with your cancer diagnosis is to become informed about the specific type of cancer and stage it’s in.
-Your primary care physician (PCP) and health care team will be willing to answer any questions or concerns you or a family member may have, as they want you to be prepared.
+Your primary care physician (PCP) and cancer care team will be willing to answer any questions or concerns you or a family member may have, as they want you to be prepared for cancer care.
 Learning more about your specific diagnosis can help you navigate and make the best decisions about your treatment options and care.

-Some examples of questions you may ask include:
+Some examples of questions to ask during the first few appointments include:

 After receiving a cancer diagnosis, it makes sense to take a closer look at your overall health.
 The emotional, mental, and physical effects of cancer can make it feel overwhelming to try and focus on your health—but it can work as a potential way to manage your symptoms, as well as provide goals to help you look towards the future.
 Ways to maintain your health include getting enough sleep, mitigating stress and anxiety, eating a balanced diet, and exercising whenever possible.

-Mitigating Stress and Anxiety: while learning you have cancer can be stressful and anxiety-inducing, taking steps to help ease those feelings can be beneficial to your health.
-Some ways you may try to alleviate stress or anxious feelings is by distracting yourself with things you enjoy, talking to someone about what you’re feeling, and concentrating on tasks that are within your control.
+• Mitigating Stress and Anxiety: while learning you have cancer can be stressful and anxiety-inducing, taking steps to help ease those feelings can be beneficial to your health.
+Some ways you may try to alleviate stress or anxious feelings is by distracting yourself with things you enjoy, talking to someone about what you’re feeling, seeking out spiritual support, and concentrating on tasks that are within your control.
 Another great way to mitigate anxiety is by practicing meditation and breathing strategies.

 3. Allow Yourself to be Helped